 Here are some of the best WordPress plugins that make additional tweaks to WordPress and speed up your website.

 When we talk about page speed, we’re really talking about the time it takes for meaningful content to appear on the screen.
 The overall time it takes for the entire page to load is less important.

-So to get that “above the fold” section to load faster, there’s a few optimizations that are needed.
+So to get that “above the fold” section to load faster, a few optimizations are needed.

 – Combining multiple scripts into one file to decrease the number of calls to the server.

 – Lazy loading images, so they are only loaded when the user scrolls down the page.

 – Defers and moves scripts to the footer, allowing your content to load first.